This pan seared herb turkey meatballs recipe is full of flavor. These are incredibly tender from slow simmering in pasta sauce.

 There are tons of methods to making meatballs.

-And I really this recipe is fool proof.
-Here's the basics of making turkey meatballs.
+And I really think this recipe is fool proof.
+Here are the basics of making turkey meatballs.

 Everything goes in a bowl.
 The turkey and all the ingredients, you use your hands to mix it around and form little balls.